 You'll find our recommended mental health tattoo ideas as you keep reading.

 We advise searching for tattoo shops and artists that are qualified and safe.
 A qualified tattoo shop should have a license displayed on its website or in the shop and do a little homework prior as to their credentials and if their style fits with your ideas.

 Before getting a tattoo, you and the tattoo artist should be on the same page.
 First, run your tattoo design by your selected tattoo artist to invite feedback and explore how appropriate they are to achieve it.
 They can also help you enhance your design or create something bespoke based on your ideas and concepts.
 You can use this time to get familiar with your artist to have a seamless tattoo appointment experience.

-Consultations are also a means to evaluate the tattoo shop's sanitary conditions and discuss the tattoo artist's experience.
+Consultations also evaluate the tattoo shop's sanitary conditions and discuss the tattoo artist's experience.

-After you've had your tattoo done or been inked as it's commonly known, follow the aftercare instructions given to you by your tattoo artist.
-Keep your tattoo clean to get a perfect tattoo after healing and prevents the occurrence of an infection.
+After you've had your tattoo done or been inked, as it's commonly known, follow the aftercare instructions given to you by your tattoo artist.
+Keep your tattoo clean to get a perfect tattoo after healing and prevent the occurrence of an infection.

 Lastly, you shouldn't be afraid to ask your tattoo artist questions.
 It is okay to have inquiries.
 Asking questions will help you get rid of whatever uncertainties you have.

 There are loads of mental health tattoo designs that can inspire your own choice.
 You can choose your motif based on what you want it to represent - personal meanings.
 Furthermore, you can select a design that reminds you of your struggle or transformation - and gives you hope and encouragement.